DSaunders/MiddleMan/README.md

  _broker.SendMessage(new TestMessage { MessageText = "Hello, World" });
 ```

-Subscibers to a message type will also receive notification of all messages that derive from that type.
+Subscribers to a message type will also receive notification of all messages that derive from that type.
 So, you can create a base class for all of your messages, subscribe to that and receive all messages sent through the broker.

 ### Pipelines

-Runs a sequence of actions against a given message.
+A pipeline runs a sequence of actions, in order, against a given message.

 Firstly, create a message to be passed along the pipeline, this should implement `IPipelineMessage`:
 ```csharp